matthew-brett/barts-setup/barts_setup.md

 * When clergy have gone out of shot, after a little while, turn on Thank You panel.
 * When organ voluntary has finished, switch to end video.
-Go to the USB Audio Input panel and click Mute to turn off the ambient sound.
+Go to the USB Audio Input panel and click Mute to turn off the live sound from the church:

   ![Switcher end video](images/switcher_end_video.png)